Nevexo/CO1706-Assignment-2/README.md

 # CO1706-Assignment-2
 By: Cameron Paul Fleming (G20860874)

-All files for this project are stored in the src/ directory and tracked with Git.
+All files for this project are stored in the `src/` directory and tracked with Git.

+A working copy of the MySQL database can be found in the `sql-init/` directory, this is automatically installed to the local docker based MySQL server during the first start.

+The `tools/` directory stores smoketest scripts for the PHP and the single-use Python script used to convert the provided database into the schema used by this application.

+The `src/samples/` and `src/images/` directories include the provided files, `src/svgs/` contains the modified subscription header images.

+Two .htaccess files are tracked by Git, `src/.htaccess` is used by the Docker Apache server for testing locally, `src/.htaccess_vesta` is the modified version of this file specifically for use on Vesta.
+This is rename to `.htaccess` when the source is synced to Vesta.

+The `src/php/vars.php` file contains settings for the platform, including database connection details, controls for the registration system, etc.

-- Submission Date: `18th April 2021`
+- Due Date: `18th April 2021`
 - GitHub Repository: https://github.com/nevexo-uni/CO1706-Assignment-2 (access available by request)
-- Production Access
+- Access - Both servers have the same database.
   - UCLan Vesta: https://vesta.uclan.ac.uk/~CPFleming/assignment-2/
   - As-developed build: http://ecksmusic.ldn1.cpfleming.co.uk/